 Farrell was awarded the ArtGemini Prize 2016 (first prize for Photography and Digital category) for 'Minecrafting', The Dockyard Prize (2016) for Helix (from the series: Helix).
 Additionally, she won the 'On the Street' Royal Photographic Society Monthly Competition (May 2016) and was a finalist of the SOLO Award 2017, RPS International Images for Science (2016), and the Saatchi Magazine ART&MUSIC's Point & Shoot competition (2013).
 She was longlisted for the John Ruskin Prize 2017 and shortlisted for participation in Athens Photo Festival 2017.
 Farrell was twice nominated to submit for Prix Pictet (2016: space, 2015: disorder).
 'Minecrafting' received an Honourable Mention (2017, Prix de la Photographie Paris Px3), which was granted to the series 'Schoolgirls' (2011 - ongoing) as well.
 Her series 'Schoolgirls' had also received an Honourable Mention in 2016 from ipa International Photography Awards, and her work 'View from Beneath' was amongst the Top 10% lensculture entries in 2016.

-She is currently sitting on the jury for the 2017 edition of PhotoX award.
+She recently sat on the jury for the 2017 edition of PhotoX award.

 Her work is represented in private collections across the UK, the US, Indonesia, Lebanon, UAE, Italy and Switzerland.